 While governments are taking action on public properties, homeowners still need to take action at their own home, especially if they spend time outdoors.
 We’ve always called our tips to get rid of mosquitoes the 5Ts and we’ve made it easy to remember.
 Just take a look at this…

 While this video is fun, the underlying message is serious.
 The 5Ts are important steps in combatting the mosquito population on any given property.
 Survey your yard and take note of areas where you 1) see standing water or 2) see an abundance of mosquitoes.
 That will tell you the most important areas to treat.

 Female mosquitoes lay their eggs in standing water, which will develop into mosquitoes in just a few days.
 And it doesn’t take a lot of water to do it in.
 A bottle cap provides enough water to lay up to 300 eggs in!
 It may be difficult, or even impossible, to get rid of ALL the standing water in your yard, do what you can, especially to the larger containers.
 For example, that bird bath you have may be beautiful, but it’s the best place for a mosquito to lay its eggs if it isn’t turned over on a regular basis.

 Mosquitoes, unfortunately, aren’t easily eliminated from a property without professional mosquito control treatments.
 That’s where Mosquito Squad comes into play!
 Our trained applicators will come to your property and treat the foliage that mosquitoes feed on.
-Our spray is able to get in underneath the foliage that are difficult to get to on your own.
+Our mist is able to get in underneath the foliage that are difficult to get to on your own.